With Session Reports we want to get closer to a format called Session-Based testing, a format developed by James Bach.

 In the Session Report form, please fill in the text field by answering the given question - include all relevant details but try to be as precise as possible as there is a character limit.
 A possible question for the Session Report could be:

 You can also save it as a draft and come back to editing your Session report and submitting it at any point while the test is still running.
-Note that as soon as the test ends, you won't be able to submit a Session Report anymore.

-Your payout for filing a valid Session Report will be 0,2โ‚ฌ.
+Your payout for filing a valid Session Report will be $0,2.
 You will see it in your tester account once the test gets archived.

 Did this answer your question?